hariszaf/pema/README.md

 PEMA has been implemented in [BigDataScript](https://pcingola.github.io/BigDataScript/) programming language.
 BDS’s ad hoc task parallelism and task synchronization, supports heavyweight computation.
 Thus, PEMA inherits such feature  and it also supports roll-back checkpoints and on-demand partial pipeline execution.
 In addition, PEMA takes advantage of all the computational power available on a specific machine - for example, if PEMA is performed on a personal laptop with 4 cores, it is going to use them all.

 Finally, container-based technologies such as Docker and Singularity, make PEMA easy accessible for all operating systems.
-As you can see in the [**PEMA_tutorial.pdf**](https://github.com/hariszaf/pema/blob/master/PEMA_tutorial.pdf), once you have either Docker or Singularity on your computational evironment (see below which of those suits best for your case), running PEMA is cakewalk.
+As you can see in the [**PEMA_tutorial.pdf**](https://github.com/hariszaf/pema/blob/master/PEMA_tutorial.pdf), once you have either Docker or Singularity on your computational environment (see below which of those suits best for your case), running PEMA is cakewalk.

 # Getting Started

 PEMA is able to run either on a HPC environment (server, cluster etc) or on a simple PC of your own.
-However, we definitely suggest to run it on an HPC environment.
-A powerful server or a cluster, even better, is necessary, as  PEMA would take ages in a common PC.
+However, we definitely suggest to run it on an HPC environment to exploit the full potential of PEMA.
+A powerful server or a cluster, even better, is necessary, as PEMA would require more computational time in a common PC.

 There is one **major difference** between running PEMA on your own PC than running it on a HPC environment.
 In the first case, PEMA runs through [**Docker**](https://www.docker.com/), while in the latter one, it runs through [**Singularity**](https://sylabs.io/singularity/).

 On the next chapters, you can find how to install PEMA in each case as well as an example of running it.

-Running PEMA is exactly **the same** procedure in both oh these cases.
+Running PEMA is exactly **the same** procedure in both of those cases.
 As we already mentioned, we strongly suggest to use either a server or a cluster, instead of a common laptop.
 However, for analyses with a small number of samples, a common laptop can be used to.

 # First things first